chrisboden/sheetgpt/README.md

 # GPT Google Sheets Integration

-This Google Apps Script allows you to leverage AI models like GPT-3.5 and GPT-4 directly within Google Sheets.
+This Google Apps Script allows you to leverage all of the LLM models aggregated by Openrouter from directly within Google Sheets.
 You can set a default model and API key through the custom menu and override the default model for specific prompts as needed.
+Openrouter usually has free models you can use.
+Or try the excellent and very cheap 'openai/gpt-4o-mini-2024-07-18'

 ## Features